A Reader's Guide to the Bible

 Rather, it is the things which I do understand that trouble me the most.”

 The Bible is God's uniquely recorded message to those he created in His image.
 He wants us to understand what we read.
 So, every time we pick up the Bible, we should ask him to help us understand.
 Then trust that he will!

 Don't give up if you don't completely understand everything you read the very first time.
 God will speak to you in new ways each time you read his life-saving, life-changing word.

-You may, however, find some parts to be difficult, depending on your interests, background, and previous experience with the Bible.
+Depending on your interests, background, and previous experience with the Bible, you may find some parts to be difficult.
 If you encounter such sections, simply skip over them for now.
 Return to them as your interests change.
 Also, you'll find the Bible unique because the author is always available to help.

 This is not one Book - it's a Library.

 - The Bible is 66 books recorded by numerous writers written over a period of more than 1,500 years.

 - The Bible is divided into two sections: God's relationship with humanity before the birth of Christ (the Old Testament) God's relationship with us since Christ's birth (the New Testament).

 - The Bible is a sampling of poetry and drama, history and biographies, speeches and stories of adventure, and promises and predictions about the future.

 - To get an overview of the Bible read these books in this order: Genesis, Exodus (chapters 1-20), Joshua, Judges, Ruth, 1 & 2 Samuel, 1 and 2 Kings, Ezra, Nehemiah, Esther, Mark, and Acts.